mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **5:** Do you miss the primaries yet?
 Personally, I was happiest when the field was crowded and, if all else failed, you could always whip up something about Dennis Kucinich or Mitt Romney’s dog.
-(Primary Days of Yore, 5/6/08, blog conversation with David Brooks)
+(Primary Days of Yore, 5/6/08, conversation with David Brooks)

 **4:** I’m going to have to get through the rest of the year without ever again referring to the fact that Romney once drove to Canada with the